jermsam/RichTextEditor/README.md

 # RichTextEditor
-Created with CodeSandbox
+Simple Text Editor that allows for image input

 # Description

-Simple Text Editor that allows for image input

 Uses grommet-v2 and react-html5-camera-photo with react